mjrowe/m-sequence-products/README.md

 ## References

 [1] Matthew Wright, *Comments on 'Aspects of MLS Measuring Systems'*, Journal of the Audio Engineering Society, 43, 1 (1995).

+[2] Tor Helleseth and Chunlei Li, *An updated review on crosscorrelation of m-sequences*, arXiv 2407.16072v1.

 No artificial intelligence tools were used in the creation of this repository, all mistakes are entirely mine!